Do you know the differences between yacht skipper and yacht captain?

 Distance from coast

-One of the main differences is that the yachtmaster license entitles the holder to navigate up to a maximum distance of 150 miles. nautical distance from the coast.
-Whereas with the yacht captain qualification, there are no distance limitations or geographical restrictions.
+One of the main differences is that the yachtmaster license entitles the holder to navigate up to a maximum distance of 150 miles. coastal nautical activities.
+Whereas with the yacht captain license, there are no distance limitations or geographical restrictions.

 Access to the title of Professional Yacht Patron (PPER)